 Answer: The answer is cost.
 Not only do these covers cost much more to build, but the packaging/shipping cost to keep them safe in transit, are quite a bit more as well.
 We would never go through the trouble and extra cost to built them if they weren't superior.

-PUTTING IT ALL TOGETHER (The design)
+PUTTING IT ALL TOGETHER (WILL YOU SWEAT)

 Besides our 3rd party testing, Doctor endorsements, and multiple awards, it comes down to one simple factor - WILL YOU SWEAT?
 This is where the design comes in to play.
 When we design any sauna we start with Thermography.
 This is basically measuring the interaction of the infrared heat with the users body.